Soroti Secondary School: Facilities

 These facilities support a student population of over 3,799, with 3,153 enrolled in O-Level and 646 in A-Level as of 2022.

 Leadership

+As of 2023, the school is being led by Mr. Wilfred Oluka Okeriau.

-As of 2022, the school is headed by Mr. Papa Martin Okiria, who also served as the National Chairman of the Association of Secondary School Headteachers of Uganda (ASSHU).
+As of 2022, the school was headed by Mr. Papa Martin Okiria, who also served as the National Chairman of the Association of Secondary School Headteachers of Uganda (ASSHU).